hellerve/ptolemy/README.md

 Paul Celan and he have influenced my writing—in German— like no other writers have.
 This is one of my favorite books, and I read it every other year, at least partially.
 Highly recommmended read.

+* *Writings to an Unfinished Accompaniment* by **W. S. Mervin** (1976)

+Mervin is one of my favorite American poets.
+I didn’t know him before I found a double edition of this and another of his books in a used book store in Berlin.
+I devoured them.
+He is definitely part of the canon, but somehow I didn’t hear about him until very late.